aonemd/onpar/README.md

 ## Features

-- The ability to schedule running each function indepdently
+- The ability to schedule running each function independently
 - The extensibility to write any script and use its STDOUT and show it on the bar
 - Currently shows date and time, battery level, volume level, DarkSky weather forecast, and keyboard layout